Tal Dunne

-Tal Michael Dunne (טל דן; born 25 February 1987) is a Welsh-born Irish/Israeli former basketball player for Ironi Nes Ziona of the Israeli Basketball Premier League.
+Tal Michael Dunne (טל דן; born 25 February 1987) is a Welsh-born Irish-Israeli former professional basketball player.
+He spent his entire professional playing career in the Israeli Basketball Premier League.

 Early life

 Dunne was born in Aberystwyth, Wales to an Irish father and Israeli mother.
 Dunne lived his first 2 years in the United Kingdom, before he moved to Israel to grow up in the city of Ness Ziona.
 He played for Maccabi Rishon LeZion youth team and the Gymnasia Realit high school team.

 Professional career

 Early years (2005–2011)

 In 2005, Dunne started his professional career with Maccabi Rishon LeZion.
 On 23 October 2005, he made his professional debut in a match against Maccabi Haifa.

 In 2006, Dunne was loaned to Maccabi Ashdod of the Liga Leumit.
 In 17 games played for Ashdod, Dunne averaged 16.1 points and 3.6 rebounds per game.

 On 14 February 2010 Dunne returned to Maccabi Ashdod for a second stint, signing for the rest of the season.

 On 31 August 2010 Dunne signed with Hapoel Afula for the 2010–11 season.